How to make friends with vulnerability

 go at your own pace

-Example: It’s raining outside as I here writing in my local cafe.
+True story: It’s raining outside as I here writing in my local cafe.
 Four men (‘Tradies’) are bantering about whether it’s possible to work today.
 Loud laughter and jeering suddenly erupt (still friendly).

 It’s not a biggie.
 But you get the idea from this example, of everyday vulnerability.

-Expanding your vulnerability range
+Expand your vulnerability range

 - It’s ok to be messy and not have it all together in vulnerability – stay open